whitneyburton/portfolios/students/alex_tideman/20150814-alex_tideman-m2.markdown

 extreme guided tours by destination, activity or trip,place them into a cart, and order them.
 I was the team lead for the project and was responsible for client interaction and keeping the project on schedule.

-It was evaluated by ______ with the following results:
+It was evaluated by Josh with the following results:

+* Feature Completeness: 4
+* Views: 4
+* Controllers: 3
+* Models: 4
-* Functional Expectations:
+* Testing: 4
-* Test-Driven Development:
+* Usability: 4
-* Encapsulation / Components:
-* Fundamental Ruby & Style:
-* Sinatra / Web and Business Logic:
-* View Layer:
+* Workflow: 4

 https://github.com/turingschool/feedback

 ### Feedback to Me

-In the previous module feedback .....
+* Michael Dorrance: Not only does Alex bring project management experience to the team but also excellent knowledge of Ruby and Sinatra.
+  As part of our Traffic Spy team, Alex has a tenacity for experimentation which kept any roadblocks to a minimum.
+  He is a strong programmer who is considerate, professional and committed to success.
+He is open to new ideas and embraces other's approaches to tackling challenges.
+  I would work again on any project with Alex.

+* Kristina Brown: Alex!
+You've been great with our posse, stay strong, posse stuff gets harder as you go along but it's really important for the young ones, just keep doing what you're doing.

 ## Community

+* I try to help whenever I can with coding problems, especially with 1505.
+I would like to be more involved in Community Outreach next module.

 ### Giving Feedback

-According to the Feedback application:

-* I delivered 100% of the requested feedback
-* 96% of those submissions were approved and delivered
-* 84% of my submissions were meaningful to the recipient
+* Gave feedback to all members of TrafficSpy group
+* Gave feedback to all members of Endangerous Outfitters group

 ### Playing a Part